llevenhagen/Junes-Tarot/README.md

 #### 'Baby Powder' white with pops of color
 <p>
-  White backgrounds are all the rage these days, but I like to use color to break up the sections, and one of June's notes was that she liked things pretty minimal but she had interest in possibly using some pastels.
+  White backgrounds are all the rage these days, but I always like to use something just a bit offwhite.
+In this case I used 'baby powder' white ( rgb(254, 254, 250) ).
+I like to use color to break up the sections, and one of June's notes was that she liked things pretty minimal but had interest in possibly using some pastels.
 I started with all white sections and simple grey 'hr' lines to separate them, but all that white space made things look too chaotic to me, so I used pastels to break the sections up, and we were both a lot happier with that.
  </p>

 #### 'Almost Black' is better than black